Bookrage001/osc/resources/docs/widgets/widgets.md

     - `border-radius:5rem; .label {font-size: 20rem}` will round the widget's corners and increase its label's font-size and all its children's labels'
     - `border-radius:5rem; > .label {font-size: 20rem}` will round the widget's corners and increase its label's font-size (the `>` selector targets only the direct children of the widget element)

+!!! tip "& { }"
+    The `&` selector can be used to target the widget container.

 ## Value